Gianpiero Marini: Club career

 Marini was born in Lodi.
 Nicknamed Malik by fans, he played 256 matches in Serie A, scoring 10 goals.
 Throughout his career, he played for several teams, including Fanfulla, Varese, Reggina, Triestina and most notably Internazionale Milano.
 With Inter, he won a Serie A title ("Scudetto") during the 1979–80 season, and two Coppa Italia titles in 1978 and 1982.

 International career

 With Italy, Marini obtained 20 caps between 1980 and 1983, and he represented Italy in their victorious 1982 FIFA World Cup campaign, which enabled him to become a World Champion.
+He made five appearances throughout the tournament.

 Style of play

-Marini was known in particular for his strength, work-rate, and ability to break down plays as a defensive midfielder, as well as his powerful and accurate striking ability from distance.
+Although Marini was not the most elegant or co-ordinated player with his feet from a technical standpoint or in terms of his movements and touch on the ball (leading famous Italian sportswriter Gianni Brera to nickname him "Pinna d'Oro," or golden fin in Italian, a reference to the perceived awkward shape of his feet but also the high quality of his performances), he was an efficient and tenacious player, who was known in particular for his strength, work-rate, tactical intelligence, vision, positioning, and ability to break down plays and subsequently start attacks as a holding midfielder or defensive-minded deep-lying playmaker.
+Moreover, he was known his powerful and accurate striking ability from distance.
+He was also nicknamed "Il Pirata" (the pirate) and Malik by his teammates, due to his combative playing style.
+Beyond his playing ability, he stood out throughout his career for his longevity, as well as his leadership and good sense of humour, which led him to make a name for himself as a key dressing room personality with his clubs.

 Managerial career

-As coach, Marini also managed Internazionale during the 1993–94, where he won the UEFA Cup in 1994, despite narrowly avoiding relegation in the league; he later also coached Como on two occasions (1997; 1999–2000), as well as Cremonese (1997–99), and the Italy B side in 2001.
+As coach, Marini also managed Internazionale during the second half of the 1993–94 season, after replacing Osvaldo Bagnoli, where he won the UEFA Cup in 1994, despite narrowly avoiding relegation to Serie B in the league; Inter only won the relegation battle on the last match-day of the league season.
+He later also coached Como on two occasions (1997; 1999–2000), as well as Cremonese (1997–99), and the Italy B side in 2001.

+Outside of football

+Following his coaching career, Marini pursued a career as a financial broker.
+He also enjoys playing the guitar and singing.